Bald Butte Lavender Farm

 Fertilizing

 Lavender thrives in low to moderately fertile soils, and therefore, should require little or no fertilization.
 However, closely monitor your plant’s health, and if needed, fertilize following the manufacturer’s instructions.
 Over-fertilized lavender tend to have fewer flower blooms and greater vegetative growth.
 In addition, lavender that is over-fertilized and over-watered has less intense fragrance, reduced oil quality, and diminished plant health.
-Both watering and fertilizing should be stopped in September to promote lavender hardening prior to the onset of winter, which will lessen the occurrence of winter damage and mortality.
+Both fertilizing and watering should be stopped in September to promote lavender hardening prior to the onset of winter, and lessen the occurrence of winter damage and mortality.

 Weeding